garynaz/AWSupportLogger/README.md

 # AWSupportLogger
 <a href="https://www.garynazdev.com/"><img src = "Images/Logo.png">

-> A Utility Application for Submitting and Tracking IT Technican Support Tickets.
+> A Utility Application for Submitting and Tracking IT Support Tickets.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)